spatialstatisticsupna/Scalable_Prediction/README.md

 3. **Compute model assessment criteria**

-    After fitting the models for each configuration, several measures (MAE - mean absolute error, RMSE - root mean square error, IS - interval score) are computed to assess the predictive performance of the models.
+    After fitting the models for each configuration, several measures (MAE - mean absolute error, RMSE - root mean square error, IS - interval score) are computed to assess their predictive performance.
 The results will reproduce similar values to those presented in Table 2, as well as Tables A1 and A2 of the Appendix section.

     Please, note that these computations are very time consuming in Windows OS.